prakriti5dhang/exp-statechart-activity-diagram-IITKGP/experiment/procedure.md

 1. **Add states:** Identify the possible states of the system and add them through **table #1**.
 Type in the state name in the text box, and then press the **'Add'** button.
 The new state will be shown in a new row in **table #4**.
 The new state will also get added to all the drop down lists in the workspace that indicates state.
 2. **Internal activities of a state** can be added through **table #2**.
 Select the desired state from the first drop down list, select an action label from the second drop down list, type in the action expression, and then click on the **'Add'** button.
 The **'Activities'** column in **table #4** for the selected state would get updated accordingly.
 3. **Add state transitions:** Go to **table #5** to specify state transitions.
 Select the current state from the first drop down list and next state from the second drop down list.
 In the text box under the **'Event'** column type in the which event is causing the state transition.
 Similarly, type in the **'Guard Condition'** and **'Action'** in the text boxes under the respective columns.
 Table #6 will display the newly added state transition.
 4. **[Optional]** A note could be attached to any state through **table #3**.
-Please select the state from the first drop down list in the table, type in the text of the note, select a position of the note (to be displayed in the UML diagram), and click on the **'Add'** button.
+Please select the state from the first drop down list in the table, type in the text of the note and click on the **'Add'** button.
 5. Finally, click on the **'Draw'** button to generate the UML diagram as per your specifications.

 **NOTE**
-The UML diagram could be generated at any point of time provided the constraints imposed by the workspace are met.
-Thus, you can add more states, details of a state, state transitions, and then click on the **'Draw'** button to reflect the changes.
+The UML diagram is generated after adding all the states and transitions.
 Also, any state or transition that has been wrongly specified could be removed from tables #4 and #6.

 ### **Steps for Drawing Activity Diagrams**